 Museum staff suggested to us that the best way of touring the site is to walk the 2/3-mile interpretive trail around the ruins first before returning inside to view the Museum displays.

-The trail is self guided and the path is well-marked and paved with descriptive, educational signs throughout.
+The trail is self-guided, and the path is well-marked and paved with descriptive, educational signs throughout.

 Trail highlights include the platform mound (AD 1450), adobe compound reproduction, pit house reproductions, ball court and garden.

-Inside the Museum there is an orientation video, interactive archaeology gallery, landscape and Hohokam lifestyle gallery with art, pottery, tools and jewelry on display as well as a changing exhibit gallery featuring history and archaeology of the region.
+Inside the Museum there is an orientation video, interactive archaeology gallery, landscape and Hohokam lifestyle gallery with art, pottery, tools and jewellery on display as well as a changing exhibit gallery featuring history and archaeology of the region.

 The Hohokam people were expert farmers (cotton, corn, squash, amaranth and beans) but they were also expert engineers and created over 1,000 miles of canals to irrigate their fields.
 You would have walked past the historic canals at the beginning of the trail but in-depth tours of the remnants of these canals – the “Park of Four Waters” – are available only on specific days (see contact info below).